doyensec/inql/README.md

 $ task kotlin -w
 ```

-By default this looks for changes every 5 seconds.
-In order to tune it add option `--interval=500ms`.

 # :handshake: Contributing

 InQL thrives on community contributions.
 Whether you're a developer, researcher, designer, or bug hunter, your expertise is invaluable to us.
 We welcome bug reports, feedback, and pull requests.
 Your participation helps us continue to improve InQL, making it a stronger tool for the community.